 Begin Literature Circles with book talks so students can choose books they want to read.
 Teachers can then divide students into groups of 4 to 6 members to read their group's chosen book independently and then meet together using roles to support their discussion.

 Literature Circle Journals save teachers time by pulling together predetermined roles appropriate for a leveled book.
 Reading A-Z also provides all the resources you need for literature circles with ANY book.
 Read the Literature Circles OverviewPDF to learn specific protocols with a track-record of success.

-Literature Circles White Paper
+Why Use Literature Circles

 Each Literature Circle Journal serves as a time saver for teachers and can be easily added to and subtracted from using the Student Resources Journal Pages for each role if students choose different roles to perform with that book.

 The Literature Circles Overview explains the protocols for Literature Circles in detail so that you can use Reading A-Z tools in successful Literature Circles.

 One set for a fiction book and one for a nonfiction book, a Model Lesson and its annotated examples of Role Descriptions, Bookmarks, and Journal Pages help you teach students how to perform new roles.